East Boston: Open space

 In the early 1990s, East Boston had the least open space of any Boston neighborhood, except Chinatown.
 However, the city of Boston, and East Boston in particular, has undergone several major initiatives to increase open space in Boston.
 One such initiative is called Urban Wilds.
 Unveiled in 2016, it focuses on protecting "urban wilds" in Boston's neighborhoods.
 The city has identified four sites in Boston which it is targeting to improve coastal habitats, rejuvenate fish populations, restore soil, and use for flood control and water quality improvement purposes.

 The city's creation of the East Boston Greenway, which stretches from the wharfs at Maverick Square to the Bayswater Urban Wild, has also been a major addition to the neighborhood's green space.
 In 2019, the East Boston Greenway was renamed the Mary Ellen Welch Greenway, honoring Mary Ellen Welch, a well-known community activist.
 She was one of the first individuals who supported the greenway creation and challenged Massport for their responsibility for noise pollution from the airport.

 Today, East Boston has 230 acres of protected open space, and 371 acres of total open space.
 This averages out to 5.98 acres of protected space per thousand individuals.
 This is less than the citywide average of 7.43 acres per thousand people.

-As of June 2022, East Boston had the lowest tree canopy cover in the city with only 7% coverage compared to the City's 27% total coverage.
+As of June 2022, East Boston had the lowest tree canopy cover in the city with only 7% coverage compared to the city's 27% total coverage.
 The low tree coverage has been cited as an additional environmental burden by many activists that deprives the community of benefits like lower air and noise pollution.
 A youth group from Neighborhood of Affordable Housing began working in 2017 to advocate for greater tree cover in the community and enhance efforts on addressing the lack of cover.
 In September 2022, Mayor Michelle Wu announced increased efforts from her administration to address low tree coverage in the whole city such as adding more jobs and planting more trees.

 Housing

 Until 2011, there were a total of 16,090 housing units in East Boston.
 Of these, 14,832 were occupied and 1,258 were vacant.
 Out of the 14,832 occupied units, 4,248 were owner-occupied and 10,584 were renter-occupied.
 The median gross rent was $1,092.

 Homelessness is an issue in the shelters and on the streets of East Boston.
-To help families transition out of East Boston's homeless shelter, the City of Boston, Crossroads Family Shelter, and the East Boston Community Development Corporation joined together in 2015 create subsidized housing on Havre Street.
+To help families transition out of East Boston's homeless shelter, the City of Boston, Crossroads Family Shelter, and the East Boston Community Development Corporation joined in 2015 create subsidized housing on Havre Street.
 There are seven new affordable units planned.